carbon-io/atom/README.md

 % node ./test/all.js
 ```

-Using Maker
+Using Atom
 ----------

-The core of Maker is comprised of four operators:
+The core of Atom is comprised of four operators:

 * The ```o``` operator makes objects
 * The ```oo``` operator makes classes